ugbodagadave/Travel-Agent/Circle-Layer-Integration.md

 #### 1. Payment Selection
 Users see the updated prompt:
 ```
 "You've selected a great flight.
 How would you like to pay?
-(Reply with 'Card', 'USDC', or 'Pay on-chain (Circle Layer)')"
+(Reply with 'Card', 'USDC', or 'On-chain')"
 ```

 #### 2. Circle Layer Selection
-When users choose "Pay on-chain (Circle Layer)":
+When users choose "On-chain" (or "circle layer", "clayer", "circlelayer" for backward compatibility):

 ```
 "To pay on Circle Layer Testnet, please send exactly 1.00 CLAYER to the address below.
 I will notify you once the payment is confirmed."